 Celebrating World Ocean Day reminds us that as well as helping our children learn about the importance of sustaining our oceans it is also a great way to introduce them to the diversity of marine life.

-The deep oceans and seas are full of marine animals and sea creatures which children are fascinated by and give us lots to talk about.
+The deep oceans and seas are full of a variety marine animals and sea creatures which children are fascinated by and give us lots to talk about.

 Trish the fish is always in a hurry.
 She swims through a jellyfish, bumps into seahorses, splashes a grumpy crab and crashes and smashes into a sea snail.
 Bish bash bosh!